Orion Classics: History

-In late 1991, when Orion Pictures was in serious financial trouble, Barker, Bernard, and Bloom left Orion Classics, taking the rights to the highly anticipated Merchant Ivory Productions adaptation of Howards End with them; at the invitation of former Orion president Mike Medavoy, who was now relocated at TriStar Pictures, the three set up Sony Pictures Classics, with Howards End as the company's first release.
+In late 1991, when Orion Pictures was in serious financial trouble, Barker, Bernard, and Bloom left Orion Classics.
+The U.S. Bankruptcy Court forced Orion Classics to give up rights to the highly anticipated Merchant Ivory Productions adaptation of Howards End; at the invitation of former Orion president Mike Medavoy, who was now located at TriStar Pictures, Barker, Bernard, and Bloom set up Sony Pictures Classics, with Howards End as the company's first release.

+Shortly after, John Hegeman took over the reins of Orion Classics, but with little clarity of what was to be done with it.
+Nevertheless, the company retained rights to four titles acquired by the Barker-Bernard-Bloom administration: Raise the Red Lantern, A Woman's Tale, A Tale of Springtime, and The Adjuster.
+Most of these titles failed to create a splash in the American market, while Raise the Red Lantern was a minor financial success grossing over $2.5 million.
+Following the restructuring of its parent company and a shift to Los Angeles from New York City, Orion Classics not only lost access to the epicentre of the U.S. specialty film market, thus acquiring very few films throughout the mid-1990s, but was also forced to cease financing films and pivot strictly to distribution; the division continuously incurred losses during this period, with its only minor success being the 1995 film Jeffrey, which grossed roughly $3.5 million domestically.

 In the mid-1990s, Metromedia acquired Orion, and merged the classics division into the Samuel Goldwyn Company.
 Both Orion and SGC were sold to Metro-Goldwyn-Mayer in 1997, with the latter's function of producing and/or distributing independent films being assumed by MGM's United Artists division.

 Relaunch

 In May 2018, it was announced that Orion Classics would be revived as a multiplatform distribution label, with 8 to 10 films being released per year.
 Orion Classics will be MGM's method of getting into the day-and-date theatrical-VOD business.
 The label's first film is Mike P. Nelson's The Domestics, which was released in theaters on June 28, 2018, and on VOD and digital the next day.